Menu

 Types of Non-Profits

-A non-profit corporation, on the other hand, is formed to carry on activities for purposes other than personal financial gain.
-A non-profit corporation can earn a profit, but the profit must be used to further the goals of the group rather than to pay dividends to its membership.
+The goal of a non-profit corporation, on the other hand, is not personal financial gain.
+A non-profit corporation can earn a profit, but the profit must be used to further the goals of the group.
 Most activities of a non-profit corporation are not of a commercial nature.
-Examples of non-profit corporations are sports groups, activity clubs, dance groups, daycares, and service groups.
+Examples of non-profit corporations are:

-The Non-profit Corporations Act, 2022 governs non-profit corporations in Saskatchewan.
-Non-profit corporations are also subject to all laws of contract, tort, employment standards, etc.
+The Non-profit Corporations Act, 2022 is the law that governs non-profit corporations in Saskatchewan.
+These corporations are also still subject to all laws of contract, tort, employment standards and so on.

 Membership Corporations

-A membership corporation carries on activities that are primarily for the benefit of its members.
+A membership corporation is formed primarily for the benefit of its members.
+Its purpose is not the direct financial gain of its members.
+Instead, the purpose is to put its income into a particular activity.
 It is supported by its members through fees, donations, loans, or any combination of these.
-Examples of membership corporations are golf clubs, social clubs, special interest organizations, daycares, etc.
+Examples of membership corporations are:

 Membership corporations: